Ethan Albright

-Lawrence Ethan Albright (born May 1, 1971) nicknamed "the Red Snapper" due to his position and his red hair, is an American former professional football player who was a long snapper for 16 seasons in the National Football League (NFL), primarily with the Washington Redskins.
-From 1995 to 2010, he was a member of the Redskins for nine seasons, the Buffalo Bills for five seasons, and the Miami Dolphins and San Diego Chargers for one season each.
-He played college football for the North Carolina Tar Heels.
+Lawrence Ethan Albright (born May 1, 1971) is an American former professional football long snapper who played in the National Football League (NFL) for 16 seasons.
+Nicknamed "the Red Snapper", he spent the majority of his career with the Washington Redskins.

+Albright began his career in 1995 with the Miami Dolphins and was a member of the Buffalo Bills during next five seasons.
+He joined the Redskins in 2001, playing nine seasons and receiving Pro Bowl honors in 2007.
+Albright spent his final season with the San Diego Chargers.

 Early life

 Albright attended Grimsley High School in Greensboro, North Carolina, graduating in 1989, and was a standout in football, basketball, and baseball.
+As a senior, he was named the 1988–89 NCHSAA Male Athlete of the Year.

 College career

-Albright played tight end early in his career for the North Carolina Tar Heels but later switched to offensive tackle and was named First-team All-ACC at that position in 1993.
+Albright played tight end early in his career for the North Carolina Tar Heels but later switched to offensive tackle and was named first-team All-ACC at that position in 1993.
 Albright also handled the long snapping duties for the Tar Heels.